DO YOU KNOW YOURSELF?

 Since its inception, just some decades ago, the subfield of evolutionary biology has exposed the tight hold that biological mechanisms have over our existence.
 A hold which in turn is influenced by an intensely, entangled interaction with the environment.

-As the field has grow and expanded, research has shown how broad the province of environment is.
-Environment as the food you ingest; environment as in the sociocultural context; environment as the ecosystem; environment as in the emotional dimension; environment as all of the above, but experienced by the ancestors.
+As the field has grown and expanded, research has shown how broad the province of environment is.
+Environment as the food you ingest; environment as in the sociocultural context; environment as the ecosystem; environment as in the emotional dimension; environment as all of the above, but experienced by the individual's ancestors.
 Environment is still being defined.

 To complicate matters further, there is a third character in this process, an unknown and unpredictable force which will influence the way the events will unfold.
 We will call it “Chaos” for convenience.
-In every mutation; in every cell duplication, in every enzyme manufactured, in every synapses, chaos is on duty.
+In every mutation; in every cell duplication, in every enzyme manufactured, in every synapse, chaos is on duty.

-Thus, –to Know Thyself–, you should –Know thy species first–.
+Thus, –to Know thyself–, you should –Know thy species first–.

 YOU CAN'T SPELL –COMPLEX LIFE– WITHOUT EUKARYOTE